di-wang/6300GroupProject/GroupProject/Design-Team/design-discussion.md

 Additionally, some operations from 'Manager' class acting on 'Tournament' class or 'Match' class required different multipliers.
 For example, 'viewPastProfits' is aggregation operation while 'showTournamentInfo' acts on a single 'Tournament' instance.
 Therefore, separate lines were used to differentiate these different types of operations.

 ## Summary
-As a group we started our meeting by discussing our individual design information about each of our UMLs and the process that went into developing the diagram we submitted for the previous assignment.
-Then the team went back and talked about what the pro's and con's of each of the designs.
+As a group, we started our meeting by discussing our individual design information about each of our UMLs and the process that went into developing the diagram we submitted for the previous assignment.
+Then the team went back and talked about what the pros and cons of each of the designs.
 Additionally, the team helped with points and fields that we missed individually.
 We discussed that we should continue, for now, with one video call a week and agreed on this following meeting time.
-Lastely, we agreed to keep in touch over google hangouts with what the next steps as a team should be taken.
+Lastly, we agreed to keep in touch over google hangouts with what the next steps as a team should be taken.

-## DELETE BEFORE SUBMITTING